-When you participate in the Citrix Customer Experience Improvement Program (CEIP), anonymous configuration and usage data is collected and sent to Citrix to help improve the product quality and performance.
-In addition, a copy of the anonymous data is sent to Google Analytics (GA) for fast and efficient analysis.
+When you participate in the Citrix Customer Experience Improvement Program (CEIP), anonymous configuration and usage data is collected and sent to Citrix.
+The data helps improve the product quality and performance.
+In addition, a copy of the anonymous data is sent to Google Analytics for fast and efficient analysis.